-- a. the details and reason/s for the decision; - b. the new penalty (if any); - c. the right to seek a review of the conduct of the disciplinary process by the Chief University Ombudsman and/or the New South Wales Ombudsman, and - d. the University's intention to notify the Department of Education if they are an international student and the decision is to terminate their enrolment. - (71) If the appeal process results in a decision that supports the student, the University will immediately implement any decision and/or correction and preventative action required and will advise the student of the outcome. - (72) All decisions from an appeal shall be appropriately recorded in accordance with University policy.
+- a. the details and reason/s for the decision; - b. the new penalty (if any); - c. the right to seek a review of the conduct of the disciplinary process by the New South Wales Ombudsman, and - d. the University's intention to notify the Department of Education if they are a student visa holder and the decision is to terminate their enrolment.

+(59) If the appeal process results in a decision that supports the student, the University will immediately implement any decision and/or correction and preventative action required and will advise the student of the outcome.

+(60) All decisions from an appeal shall be appropriately recorded in accordance with University policy.